Graylog2/graylog-docker/README.md

 ## Image Details

 There are several different image variants available.
+These images run on Debian and Java 8.
+For the `graylog` and `graylog-enterprise` images, there are also ARM64 and Java 11 variants.

 #### `graylog:<version>`

 This is the open source Graylog image.
-You can check the Docker Hub page for [a list of all available versions](https://hub.docker.com/r/graylog/graylog/tags)
+Check the [Docker Hub](https://hub.docker.com/r/graylog/graylog/tags) page for a list of all available versions.

-The standard image runs on Debian and Java 8.
-There are also ARM64 and Java 11 variants.

 #### `graylog-enterprise:<version>`

 This is the [Graylog Enterprise](https://docs.graylog.org/docs/intro) image.
-The versions available can be found on [Docker Hub](https://hub.docker.com/r/graylog/graylog-enterprise/tags).

-It's using Debian and Java 8.
-There are ARM64 and Java 11 variants as well.
+Check the [Docker Hub](https://hub.docker.com/r/graylog/graylog-enterprise/tags) page for a list of all available versions.

 #### `graylog-forwarder:<version>`

 This image runs the [Graylog Forwarder](https://docs.graylog.org/docs/forwarder).
-You can check the Docker Hub page for [a list of all available versions](https://hub.docker.com/repository/docker/graylog/graylog-forwarder/tags)
+Check the [Docker Hub](https://hub.docker.com/repository/docker/graylog/graylog-forwarder/tags) page for a list of all available versions.